 Keep in Mind...

-The type of structure available to you will depend on the law of your state, and as used, must of course conform to any applicable rules of professional responsibility.
-It is therefore important to research your state law and governing ethical rules before making your final decision.
-You may also want to consult with an attorney and an accountant to fully understand all of the implications for your firm.
+The type of structure available to you will depend on the laws of your state, and of course, you must conform to any applicable rules of professional responsibility.
+It's therefore important to research the applicable laws and ethical rules before making your final decision.
+You may also want to consult with an accountant or another attorney to fully understand the implications for your firm.

 Get the Word Out That You're Open for Business

 Lots of decisions have to be made when you are starting your own law firm and one of those decisions is how to tell potential clients that you're open for business.
 FindLaw's suite of Integrated Marketing Solutions can help spread the word for your practice because it provides the tools necessary for a comprehensive marketing approach.